samuelgruetter/samuelgruetter.github.io/index.md

 I'm interested in Programming Languages and Verification, Interactive Theorem Proving, Language Design, Compilers, Specifications, and Software Engineering.

 Currently, I'm working on a [verified compiler](https://github.com/mit-plv/bedrock2/) from a very simple C-like language to [RISC-V](https://riscv.org/) machine code.
+This compiler connects to a program logic framework developed by my colleague [Andres Erbsen](https://andres.systems/), and to a [verified RISC-V processor](http://plv.csail.mit.edu/kami/) developed by my colleague [Joonwon Choi](http://joonwon.net/c/).
+Together, we're working on an end-to-end theorem which states that if we use the program logic to prove that a program satisfies an IO specification, and use the compiler to compile it and then run it on the processor, the processor satisfies the same IO specification.
+The source code of this project is [on GitHub](https://github.com/mit-plv/bedrock2).
+We don't have a paper about it yet, but I gave a presentation focusing on the RISC-V part of the project at the [RISC-V Summit 2019](https://riscv.org/2019/12/risc-v-summit-2019-proceedings/), and you can find the video recording [here](https://www.youtube.com/watch?v=FmWZKRScs-o).

 ## Past Projects